Beginners Guide to Electric Vehicles

 You can opt to connect your charging station to your home by hardwiring it through the wall into a junction box, or by plugging it into an outlet installed for the level of amperage your charger is rated for.

-I strongly recommend you choose to install an outlet and choose a plugin station instead of hardwiring the unit to your home.
+I strongly recommend you choose to install an outlet and go with a plugin station instead of hardwiring the unit to your home.
 An outlet allows you to remove the station from the wall by simply unplugging the system.
 This is important because sooner or later your charging station may break (one of mine broke after 3 months) and will need repair or replacement.
 This is much easier and if you are not handy you won't have to call an electrician back over to replace it.
-The plug in model will also allow you to take the unit with you for traveling.
+The plug-in model will also allow you to take the unit with you for traveling.

 If you plan to plug the unit into a dryer port keep in mind that most electrical dryer jacks are connected to a 30 amp breaker.
 If you try to plug in a larger 7200 watt station to a dryer breaker you are going to blow the circuit.

 Consider making up a handy adapter to allow you to plug your station into a dryer outlet when traveling.
 I use this to plug into my mom's house when we visit her.
 I have about $30 invested in this little converter.
 This will only work with a lower amperage station.
 Don't try making one for a 7200 watt station.